Developing the team’s values

 - Second month; relationship building outside of the core team, continuous support, and kicking off career development.

 For 12 months I worked on my leadership skills with a professional leadership coach, Amy Gray.
-Throughout the coaching program she helped me; define the leader I want to be, use organisational values effectively, develop hiring techniques, use tools to align myself and a team with the business.
+Throughout the coaching program for emerging leaders, she helped me; define the leader I want to be, use organisational values effectively, develop hiring techniques, use tools to align myself and a team with the business.

 I also read, attend conferences, and listen to podcasts.
-Some of my influencers are Christina Woodtke, David Marquet, Brene Brown, Marty Cagan.
+Some of my influencers are Christina Woodtke, David Marquet, Marty Cagan, Jeff Patton, Laura Klein.

 Meeting other leaders.